 “Jack worked with the Shell GameChanger team to design and deliver innovation workshops in Rijswijk, Netherlands (with a large group of first assignees); in Moscow, Russia (with scientists from a range of scientific institutions); and in Trondheim, Norway (with academics from Norwegian University of Science and Technology).
 His understanding of the issues, passion for innovation and down-to-earth approach made a valuable contribution to GameChanger.”

-Dr. Math Kohnen, formerly a member of the Group Strategy unit at Royal Dutch Shell and a vice president at Shell GameChanger.“I’ve known Jack Martin Leith since 1995 when he taught the Creative Problem Solving module of the MA in Managing Change at the University of Brighton.
+Dr. Math Kohnen, formerly a member of the Group Strategy unit at Royal Dutch Shell and a vice president at Shell GameChanger.

 His workshops were very well received by the participants (most of them managers in the private and public sectors), who appreciated Jack’s encyclopaedic knowledge of the field of creativity, innovation and change, and his provocative yet supportive style of facilitation.

 We brought Jack into the team because of his special expertise in the field and it would be true to say that the rest of the staff team learned a great deal from Jack about creative problem-solving and how to develop it in managers.

 These are what I perceive as some of his main strengths as a professional practitioner:

 I have always been struck by how quickly he turns ideas in actions.

 He very quickly ‘gets’ new ideas and their significance – and has a questioning approach to whatever he encounters.

 He is master of a wide range of professional practices: creative problem solving, Open Space events, business transformation etc. I dislike the term jack of all trades because it comes with an unspoken ending and master of none.
 In Jack’s case, I would end with and master of many.

 He is willing and able to take an independent position even if he offends conventional wisdom or faces peer pressure.